Ahmadu Bello: Coup warnings and predictions

 Prior to the 1966 Nigerian coup d'état, Bello received warnings from the Premier of the Western Region Samuel Akintola, and Brigadier Samuel Ademulegun.

 Assassination

-On 15 January 1966, Bello was assassinated by Major Chukwuma Kaduna Nzeogwu an Igbo Nigerian Army officer in a coup which toppled Nigeria's post-independence government.
+On 15 January 1966, Bello was assassinated by Major Chukwuma Kaduna Nzeogwu a Nigerian Army officer in a coup which toppled Nigeria's post-independence government.
 He was still serving as premier of Northern Nigeria at the time.
 This was the first coup in the history of Nigeria, which heralded the rise of the military in the country's politics.
-Also assassinated in the coup was his long time friend Alhaji Sir Abubakar Tafawa Balewa alongside many political elites in the north and in the west.
+Also assassinated in the coup was his longtime friend Alhaji Sir Abubakar Tafawa Balewa alongside many political elites in the north and in the west.

 Bello had three wives at the time of his death.
 Hafsatu, his senior wife, died alongside him.
 He had three surviving daughters with another wife, Amina (Goggon Kano).
 His eldest daughter was Inno, followed by Aisha and Lubabatu.

 Legacy and memory

 Bello's greatest legacy was the modernization and unification of the diverse people of Northern Nigeria.
+His personal residence in Kaduna, now called Arewa House (Gidan Arewa), was transformed to a museum and centre for research and historical documentations managed by the Ahmadu Bello University.